nimroddanielmaayan/the-wild-oasis/notes.md

 - To run `useEffect` on EVERY state change, we can use it with no dependency array.
 This is not recommended and rarely done

+- It's important to remove event listeners in the `cleanup function` of `useEffect` hooks, otherwise a new event listener will be added every time the component is re-rendered

+### Custom Hooks

+- Custom hooks are just a combination of existing hooks.
+One of their main benefits is for easily reusing non-visual\non-UI logic

 ### Other Important General Notes